RamisUrban/RamisUrban.github.io/03ZuidHolland.md

    <img src="{{ '/assets/img/featuredwork/03-ZH/03-Transition.jpg' | prepend: site.baseurl }}" style="height:auto; object-fit: cover; width:100%;  margin: 0 auto;">
 </div>

-Along with the interventions above, three rings of transition are proposed territorially to accommodate more sustainable ways of consumption and production:

-<div style="color:#2D9F7C; line-height: 1.5;"><b> Diet Transition</b></div>
-This happens in rural areas where spatial landscapes are gradually shaped by a more green diet.
-<div style="color:#EC6E67; line-height: 1.5;"><b> Attitude Transition </b></div>
-How meat and dairy are produced become more accessible to urban dwellers.
-<div style="color:#F9CD6A; line-height: 1.5;"><b> Technical Transition </b></div>
-From port to the greenhouses production base, Dutch industrial sites would shift from an exporter of goods to an exporter of knowledge while supplying it with clean energy, creating a better South Holland while benefiting other countries.

 <style>
    .image-container {
       display: flex;